 A simplified process through which purchasing becomes more efficient, less time-consuming, and capable of boosting operations within the organization.
 Standardized procedures limit minimal manual error and make acquisition speedier and much more dependable.

 It will offer an organized structure within which all activities related to procurement, such as employee requisitions, approvals obtained, purchase orders processed, invoices, and payments, are documented.
+Should benefit audits and provide historical data for future use and decisions.

 A purchase order flowchart is a representation of the important procedures included in the purchase order process.
 It presents a clear and informative overview of the entire workflow.
 It enables the team to understand the entire sequence of activities that will be followed to procure a required item.
+Typically, a flowchart would contain:

 Although the purchase order process is fundamental in keeping procurement activities running smoothly, it does have its share of challenges.
 These need to be reconciled for operational efficiency and accuracy.
 Predictable challenges met by businesses include the following: